 No, sorry.
 I don’t want to move backwards and cover things out of chronological order.
 The books do give me a chance to add material to close unintentional gaps though, so if you get your suggestion in before it is too late I might be persuaded to add a chapter to the published version.

 All and only the scripted episodes – plus any material I decide to add for the book version.
-The books don’t include the interviews, for various reasons; the main one is that that would put a lot of pressure on the interview guests.
-And it’s hard enough to persuade them sometimes as it is!
+The books don’t include the interviews, but as mentioned above you can find (almost all of) those as transcripts here on the site.

 Go for it – the more people hear them the better, and I am not trying to make money off them or anything.
 It would be nice though if you included a link to this website.